-The facility had three coin presses that were manufactured by Taylor and Challen, a prominent manufacturer based in Birmingham, England at the beginning of the 20th century.
+The facility had three coin presses manufactured by Taylor and Challen, a prominent manufacturer based in Birmingham, England, at the beginning of the 20th century.
 At this time, Taylor and Challen coin presses, rolling machines and other minting machinery were used for several minting operations around the world.

 To ensure the presses were in working order, two 50-cent dies were prepared for a trial run, in which plain tokens were engraved “OTTAWA MINT / TRIAL RUN” on one side and “NOVEMBER / 1907” on the opposite side.